AdobeDocs/certification.en/help/certifications/aem/aem-cs-e-migration.md

 * An understanding of the overall changes to the architecture and features when moving from any AEM service (self-managed, AMS or any third-party cloud) to AEM as a Cloud Service.
 * 1-3 years of web application development experience using Adobe [!DNL Experience Manager]
 * Hands on experience using AEM Forms, Assets, and Sites
-* The ability to guide customers through the migration process advising and participating in all phases of an AEM project
+* The ability to guide customers through the migration process, advising and participating in all phases of an AEM project

 Additionally, you should be familiar with the following technologies and environments: